greg-raven/Uncommon-Sense/_posts/2016-06-13-from-democracy-to-anarchy.md

 ---
-title: 'From democracy to anarchy'
+title: "From democracy to anarchy"
 layout: post
 categories:
 - democracy